olliw42/mLRS-docu/docs/CRSF.md

 Set the following parameters using the CLI or Lua script:

 - Rx Out Mode = crsf
-- Rx Ser Baudrate (must match the baudrate that the FC's MAVLink serial port is configured for):
+- Rx Ser Baudrate (must match the baudrate that the flight controller's MAVLink serial port is configured for):
     - 57600 for 31 Hz, 50 Hz
-    - 38400 for 19 Hz
+    - 38400 for 19 Hz (or 57600, see SERIALx_BAUD)
 - Rx Ser Link Mode = mavlink
 - Rx Snd RadioStat= ardu_1